 - A Pre-Existing Condition existing prior to the Plan Participant's departure from their Home Country.

-(1) Animals; (2) Artificial teeth or limbs, hearing aids; (3) Sunglasses, contact lenses or eyeglasses; (4) Documents of any kind, including but not limited to documents, bills, currency, deeds, evidences of debt, letters of credit, stamps, credit cards, money, notes, securities, transportation or other tickets.
+- Documents of any kind, including but not limited to documents, bills, currency, deeds, evidences of debt, letters of credit, stamps, credit cards, money, notes, securities, transportation or other tickets;

-Jurisdiction Limitation: Coverage is not available for citizens of the United States or Australia or any travel outside the United States.
+Coverage is not available for residents of the United States or citizens of Australia or Iran or any travel outside the United States.